+- 1. Answer the following questions.

 - (i) Why are resources distributed unequally over the earth?

 - (ii) What is resource conservation?

 - (iii) Why are human resources important?

 - (iv) What is sustainable development?

-- 2. Tick the correct answer.

-- (i) Which one of the following does NOT make substance a resource?(a) utility(b) value(c) quantity
+- (i) Which one of the following does NOT make substance a resource?

+- (a) utility

+- (b) value

+- (c) quantity

 - (ii) Which one of the following is a human made resource?

 - (a) medicines to treat cancer

 - (b) spring water

 - (c) tropical forests

 - (iii) Complete the statement.

-- Non-renewable resources are
+Non-renewable resources are

 - (a) those which have limited stock

 - (b) made by human beings

 - (c) derived from non-living things

 "Rahiman paani raakhiye, Bin paani sab soon.
 Paani gaye na ubere Moti, manus, choon..."